prorev/prorev.github.io/_posts/2020-01-11-product-types-in-e-commerce.md

 tags:
    -
 ---
 Products you may sell may be :

 * physical,

 * intangible,

 * downloadable,

-* and subscription based.
+Thanksubscription based.

 Probable in all cases you are facing with the fact that while you are in the "E-commerce chart" you can set different product options.

 For instance for the piece of furniture you may set the color, shape, sizes, quantity and many other finer details.

 Thanks.